bagisto/bagisto-docs/src/theme-development/vite-powered-theme-assets.md

 #### Setting Up Tailwind CSS (Bagisto 2.4 only)

-On the current development version, skip this and the PostCSS step: Tailwind 4 is configured entirely by the `@import "tailwindcss" source(...)` line and the `@theme` block in `app.css` you created above.
+On Bagisto 2.5, skip this and the PostCSS step: Tailwind 4 is configured entirely by the `@import "tailwindcss" source(...)` line and the `@theme` block in `app.css` you created above.
 The `source("../../../")` argument points at your package root so every Blade file under `src/Resources/views` is scanned; there is no `content` array.

 On Bagisto 2.4, create `tailwind.config.js` to scan your theme files: